jiriklepl/NSWI080/task3/Input-Artemis/README.md

 I had to change goods to just prices in publishGoodsList and processOffer.
 This makes the overal design even better as there was a little bit of unnecessary redundancy there.

-I added check(), with an user option "c" which uses similar mechanism to the one with "new account", but with the replyQueue and everything was changed accordingly.
+I added check() with an user option "c", which uses similar mechanism to the one with "new account", but with the replyQueue and everything was changed accordingly.

+I added fetchOffers() with an user option "f" so the user can request offers from other instances, this command is run automatically upon startup.